So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 How To Go From Kuala Lumpur To Redang Island

-Below, I first describe how to travel from KL to Pulau Redang via the jetty in Kuala Terengganu.
-I then describe how to take Kuala Lumpur Redang transport via the jetty in Merang.
+First I’ll describe how to travel from KL to Pulau Redang via the jetty in Kuala Terengganu and then secondly I’ll cover how to take Kuala Lumpur Redang transport via the jetty in Merang.
+In terms of how to get to Redang Island from KL, there really isn’t a lot of difference between the two options and it takes about the same amount of time regardless of which route you decide to take.

 If your resort has booked your ferry, make sure you know which jetty it departs from.